cutthroat78/Leaving-Cert-Notes/README.md

 - Look through **ALL** files in french teams
 - get all Irregular Past Particles and group them based on endings
 - Look into journal intime notes in French Teams chat
+- Combine diary entry markdown files, move phrase tables into their own vocab file, add English translation to phrase tables and convert phrase tables to anki
 - Verbs to do:
   - mourir
 - Tenses: